Ataxia After Stroke: Understanding, Managing, and Moving Forward

 Rehabilitation Exercises You Can Try

-If you’ve been told to practice movements at home, here are a few gentle routines you can try (always get the green light from your specialist first):
+If movement practice at home has been recommended, here are a few gentle routines to try (always get approval from a specialist first):

-Heel-to-Toe Line Steps – Imagine you’re walking on a tightrope.
-Place the heel of one foot directly in front of the toes of the other and move forward slowly in a straight path.
-This encourages better control and steadiness.
+Heel-to-Toe Line Steps – Picture walking on a tightrope.
+Place heel of one foot directly in front of toes of the other and move forward slowly along a straight path.
+This encourages steadiness and control.

-Seated Leg Raises – While sitting comfortably in a sturdy chair, lift one leg off the ground, hold it for a few seconds, then lower it back down.
-Switch legs and repeat, focusing on moving with care rather than speed.
+Seated Leg Raises – Sit comfortably in a sturdy chair.
+Lift one leg off the ground, hold for a few seconds, then lower slowly.
+Switch legs and focus on careful movement rather than speed.

-Reach-and-Grasp Practice – Set a few small items on a table in front of you.
-Slowly reach out, pick one up, and bring it closer before setting it back.
-Rotate through different objects to challenge your reach and precision.
+Reach-and-Grasp Practice – Arrange a few small objects on a table.
+Slowly reach, pick one up, bring it closer, then set it back down.
+Rotate through different items to challenge precision and control.

-Gentle Weight Shifts – Stand tall with your feet about shoulder-width apart.
-Without lifting your feet, lean your body weight slightly to one side, then return to the center, and repeat on the opposite side.
-Move slowly to build steadiness and awareness of your posture.
+Gentle Weight Shifts – Stand with feet shoulder-width apart.
+Without lifting feet, lean weight slightly to one side, return to center, then repeat on opposite side.
+Move slowly to improve steadiness and awareness of posture.

 Living With Ataxia: Practical Tips